w3f/Grants-Program/applications/liberland.md

 ## Intended Language of Development

-Rust for the blockchain backend ,Javascriptfor the Frontend,Angular for centralized Backend.
+Rust for the blockchain backend ,Javascript for the Frontend, Rust substrate-based
+Backend.